 With this purpose we associate with a Lagrangian distribution a \emph{projective curve bundle} (shortly, PCB) over a 4-dimensional manifold $N$.
-A PCB over $N$ is a 1-dimensional smooth subbundle of the "projectivized" cotangent bundle $PT^{\ast}(N)$ of $N$.
-Under some regularity conditions such a bundle possesses a canonical contact structure and, as a consequence, a canonically inscribed in it Lagrangian distribution.
+A PCB over $N$ is a 1-dimensional smooth subbundle of the ``projectivized'' cotangent bundle $PT^{\ast}(N)$ of $N$.
+Under some regularity conditions such a bundle possesses a canonical contact structure and, as a consequence, a Lagrangian distribution canonically inscribed in it.
 There exists a one-to-one correspondence between generic Lagrangian distributions and \emph{regular} PCBs.
-This way the equivalence problem for generic PMAs is reformulated as the equivalence problem for PCBs (see \cite{V}) and this is the key point of our approach.
+This way the equivalence problem for generic PMAs is reformulated as the equivalence problem for PCBs (see \cite{V}).
+This is the key point of our approach.
 The fiber of such a bundle over a point $x\in N$ is a curve $\gamma_{x}$ in the projective space $PT_{x}^{\ast}(N)$.
 The curve $\gamma_{x}$ can be characterized by its scalar differential invariants with respect to the group of projective transformations.
-By putting such invariants for single curves $\gamma_{x}$ together for all $x\in N$ one obtains scalar differential invariants for the considered PCB and, consequently, for the corresponding PMA.
+By putting together these invariants for single curves $\gamma_{x}, \,x\in N$, one obtains scalar differential invariants for the considered PCB and, consequently, for the corresponding PMA.

 This kind of invariants resolves the equivalence problem for generic PMAs on the basis of the "principle of $n-$invariants" (see \cite{AVL,SDI}).
-We have chosen them among others for their transparent geometrical meaning.
-It should be stressed, however, that there are other choices, maybe, less intuitive but more efficient in practice.
-We shall discuss this point separately.
+We have focused on these invariants because of their transparent geometrical meaning.
+However, it should be stressed that there are other choices, maybe, not equally clear geometrically, but more computationally convenient.
+They will be discussed separately.

 Special Lagrangian distributions admit a similar interpretation in terms of 2-dimensional distributions on 4-dimensional manifolds supplied with additional structures, called \emph{fringes} (see \cite{V}).
 Differential invariants of fringes, also coming from projective differential geometry, allow to construct basic scalar differential invariants for special PMAs.
 They will be discussed in a separate paper.
 It is worth mentioning that linear as well as many other concrete PMAs of current interest are very "simple" in comparison with generic ones.
 Rigorously, this means that they belong to the special class.